shamilslk/Flutter_Calculator/README.md

 A simple, responsive calculator built using **Flutter Web**.
 Designed to run directly in the browser with clean UI and core functionality — no installation needed.

+If your using phone close the desktop mode.
 > 🚀 [Try the Live Demo](https://shamilslk.github.io/Flutter_Calculator/)

 ---